guirem/plugin-googlecast/docs/fr_FR/index.md

 ###### paramètres possibles pour cmd *getconfig* :
 ```
 - value: str - uri base after 'setup/' based on API doc (default is 'eureka_info').
 If starts with 'post:', a POST type request will be issued.
 - data: str - json path to be returned separated by '/'.
 To get several data, separate by ','.
+Alternatively, JsonPath format can be used ( http://goessner.net/articles/JsonPath).
 - sep: str - seperator if several data is set (default = ',').
 - format: json/string/custom - output format (default = 'string'). 'custom' follows 'sprintf' php function format (ex: %d, %s).
 - error: 1 - seperator if several data is set (default = ',').